shan-kmr/loop-news/README.md

 ### Initial Page Load

 1. Flask loads the main route (`/`)
-2. Llama model initialization starts in a background thread
+2. Model initialization starts in a background thread (OpenAI client or Llama model)
 3. If Brave API key is missing, an error is shown
 4. Default query is set to "breaking news"
 5. Search history is loaded from the local JSON file